latchset/clevis/README.md

 Upon successful completion of this binding process, the disk can be unlocked using one of the provided unlockers.

+#### Network based unlocking
+If you want to use network based unlocking you will need to specify `rd.neednet=1` as kernel argument or use `--hostonly-cmdline` when creating dracut.

 #### Unlocker: Dracut

 The Dracut unlocker attempts to automatically unlock volumes during early